 Third Method – Run the Windows SFC (System File Checker)

 The BSOD error “Clock Watchdog Timeout” could also be caused by a corrupt system file.
-To easily diagnose and fix this, you can use a built-in tool in Windows name the System File Checker.
+To easily diagnose and fix this, you can use the System File Checker’s built-in tool in Windows.
 It can be used to scan and fix missing or corrupt Windows files.

-- In the command prompt window, type “sfc /scannow” and press enter.
+- Type “sfc /scannow” in the command prompt window and press enter.
 Wait for the SFC to complete the scan and restart the computer.
-Once done, continue on with the next step.
+Once done, continue with the next step.

 Fourth Method – Run the Windows DISM Tool (Deployment Image Servicing and Management)